 I'm guessing that you're correct that Mailpoet is just sending a ping to commons.gc.cuny.edu, not to any subdomains.

 It looks like we could ask them for additional pings, but it's just as easy for me to set up my own cronjob.
 I have done so - it should visit arc.commons.gc.cuny.edu every 15 minutes.
 This doesn't really solve the problem more broadly, since I'll have to create a new cron job for any site that wants to have this feature, but I'd have to do that if we used Wysija's pinger anyway (they'd be setting up the new pings instead of me).
 This is probably something we should do a better job of documenting.

 Anyway, can we somehow verify whether this is working?
 Maybe you could switch your settings back to the "Wysija" setting to see if our native cron job is triggering the email send.
 If so, I think we'll just go ahead and make this our new procedure, and try to write up some decent docs for it.

-#6 Updated by Keith Miyake about 7 years ago
+#6 Updated by Keith Miyake over 7 years ago

 boone, i'm sorry this completely slipped off my radar. i just tried switching to the wysija cron and it seemed to work, but i'm not sure if it was triggered by your cron job or the default wp-cron just worked...i'll leave it set like this for now and if it doesn't send at the next scheduled time (next monday morning) then i'll follow up, but for now i think it's resolved.